 How Can I Benefit From Horticultural Therapy?

 Following the First and Second World Wars, mentally and physically traumatized veterans engaged in horticultural therapy as a healing practice.
 This form of therapy, however, has come a long way in the past few decades.
 Like the plants themselves, this practice took root, branched out, and has flowered in unexpected directions.
 Here in the 21st century, we have a specific set of protocols and designs for therapy sessions and healing gardens.
-This form of therapy is a valuable addition to the array of supplementary treatment options available to those in recovery.
+This form of therapy is a valuable addition to the array of supplementary treatment options available to those attending an addiction treatment center.

 Many of the benefits conferred by horticultural therapy stem from the responsibility and accomplishment that come with gardening.
 In a recovery setting, patients often collaborate with one another to maintain the overall health of a therapeutic garden.
 This improves socialization and accountability.

-Additionally, one must mindfully tend to the plants in order to nurture them from seed, to seedling, to full-blown flower.
-When a plant thrives, the gardener receives a natural and tangible sense of accomplishment that builds self-esteem and confidence.
+Additionally, one must mindfully tend to the plants in order to nurture them from seed to seedling, to full-blown flower.
+We believe at Chicago Rehab Center that when a plant thrives, the gardener receives a natural and tangible sense of accomplishment that builds self-esteem and confidence.
 Gardening is a contemplative activity, and moreover, one that mirrors the stages of recovery.
 At first, there is hopelessness and doubt.
 Then comes a small, fragile sprout of personal growth.
 Eventually, this blossoms into a full-blown successful recovery and the patient’s reintroduction to society at large.